Michigan Court Records

 Sealing and Expunging Criminal Records in Michigan

-In Michigan, criminal records can be sealed or expunged by petitioning the specific court where the case was heard.
+In Michigan, criminal records may be sealed or expunged by petitioning the specific court where the case was heard.
 The judge decides whether a record will be sealed, as long as the petitioner is eligible for sealing or expungement under Michigan state statutes.
 If a record is sealed, members of the public, employers, and government agencies cannot access or view it.

 The Difference Between Sealing and Expunging Criminal Records

 In Michigan, sealing criminal records and expungement of criminal records are two different processes with different outcomes.
 While sealing a record guarantees that the general public cannot access the record, expungement is essentially the destruction of a document so that even law enforcement and courts have no account of it.
 Under Michigan Compiled Law (MCL) 712A.18e, records of selected offenses can be sealed.
-An adult conviction can be sealed under MCL 780.621, but expungement is only available to those who qualify.
+An adult conviction may be sealed under MCL 780.621, but expungement is only available to those who qualify.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in Michigan

-According to the provisions of MCL 780.621, only persons who have less than two felonies felony conviction or two misdemeanors are eligible to have their records sealed.
-These records can be expunged after seven years if the party avoids any additional criminal charges.
+According to the provisions of MCL 780.621, only persons who have less than two felony convictions or two misdemeanors are eligible to have their records sealed.
+Such records may be expunged after seven years if the party avoids any additional criminal charges.
 Persons who are victims of selected crimes, such as those charged with prostitution due to human trafficking, are also eligible to have their records sealed.
 Parties who wish to have a criminal record sealed but not expunged must petition a judge or fill out an online application for sealing the record, also called a Set Aside Conviction Form.
 Law enforcement and courts will still keep this record, but the public will not have to access it.
 Although the public cannot see the conviction, it is not entirely erased from the party’s record.

 What Crimes Can Be Expunged in Michigan?

 Michigan law dictates that the expungement of a criminal conviction record is only available for persons who have one felony offense, except for murder, sexual assault, or traffic violations, or two misdemeanor offenses with no other charges for the following five years.
-Michigan expungement law states that persons are eligible for expungement of a criminal conviction if:
+Michigan expungement law states that persons may be eligible for expungement of a criminal conviction if:

-• The party has been convicted of three or fewer offenses, with at least two being minor offenses.
+- The party has been convicted of three or fewer offenses, with at least two being minor offenses.

-• The conviction being expunged does not have a maximum punishment of life in prison.
+- The conviction being expunged does not have a maximum punishment of life in prison.

-• The conviction was not in violation of MCL 750.145c, 750.145d, 750.520c, 750.520d, 750.520g, or any traffic offenses.
+- The conviction was not in violation of MCL 750.145c, 750.145d, 750.520c, 750.520d, 750.520g, or any traffic offenses.

-• At least five years have passed since the offender was sentenced or five years after the offender completes the term of incarceration.
+- At least five years have passed since the offender was sentenced or five years after the offender completes the term of incarceration.

 How to Expunge Criminal Records in Michigan